billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

         inputs.conf
 ```

+Let's talk about the naming of the folders (apps).
+The deployment server uses [lexographical order](https://lantern.splunk.com/Splunk_Success_Framework/Data_Management/Naming_conventions).
+In addition the `local` directory supercedes the `default` directory.
+So by putting updates in the `/local/inputs.conf` file we are overriding the default configuration that is coming with the base install.

-For this example we are only setting a new config file (i.e. `otel-apache.yaml`) in our `inputs.conf` file, but we could also make other changes (like pointing to a separate `access_token` file).
+For this example we are only setting a new config file (i.e. `otel-apache.yaml`) in our `inputs.conf` file, but we could also make other changes (like pointing to a separate `access_token` file) and anything else we want to override.

 Let's first deploy these two apps.